neticdk/k8s-workshop/README.md

 choco install kubernetes-helm
 ```

-In the same way insstall `docker` and `git`if you do not have these installed already
+In the same way install `docker` and `git`if you do not have these installed already

 Alternate [Installing Helm](https://helm.sh/docs/intro/install/)